Irys-xyz/irys-lit/nodejs/README.md

 # Node.js Integration: Irys + Lit Protocol

-This directory contains Node.js scripts that demonstrate the use of Lit Protocol for data encryption and decryption, combined with Irys for permanent onchain storage.
+This directory contains Node.js scripts that demonstrate the use of Lit Protocol for data encryption and decryption, combined with Irys for  onchain storage.

-## Setup Instructions
+## Setup

 1. **Rename the Environment File**